makanyane/IWTE/documentation/M2_Settlement_Modding.md

 All buildings and some other objects that appear on M2TW battlemaps are loaded from .world files.
 Some information about the structure of the .world file is provided on [TWC Wiki](https://wiki.twcenter.net/index.php?title=.world_file_-_M2TW) (info for geeks only, not needed for modding).

-.world files are used for:
-* settlements
-* techtrees inside settlements
-* bridges
-* ambient objects

 ## Loading Tree